ifoukarakis/local-aws-glue/README.md

-# local-aws-glue-minio
+# local-aws-glue

-Example on how to run locally AWS Glue &amp; Minio (as S3 replacement)
+Example on how to run locally AWS Glue and Minio or Localstack (for S3).